pgbouncer/pgbouncer/doc/usage.md

 #### RELOAD

-The PgBouncer process will reload its configuration file and update changeable settings.
+The PgBouncer process will reload its configuration files and update changeable settings.
+This includes the main configuration file as well as the files specified by the settings `auth_file` and `auth_hba_file`.

 PgBouncer notices when a configuration file reload changes the connection parameters of a database definition.
 An existing server